InstanceOfAnObject/InstanceOfAnObject.github.io/README.md

 I'll be using this page to document my experience and maybe help someone else.

 ## Why Jekyll?
+My first option was [Ghost](https://ghost.org/).
+For whoever doesn't know about it, [Ghost](https://ghost.org/) is a publishing platform based on [node.js](https://nodejs.org/en/) and (Express)[http://expressjs.com/].
+The community is very active and the product features are pretty impressive.
+The problem is that I don't intend to collaborate or do anything else other than put some words out there.
+Most of all, I didn't want to have a database to store static content.

+I want to write, publish and go on with my life.

+That's when I found [Jekyll](http://jekyllrb.com/).
+To put it correctly, I found it through Github when I was reading about what it supports as publising platforms for project and user pages.

+Jekyll itself is not a blogging platform, is "simply" an HTML generator.
+What you get as a publisher is a set of static HTML files that you can just deploy wherever you want.
+In my case I'm using Github pages and it works just fine.
+If Github turns out not to be the best hosting option, moving everything somewhere else requires no additional effort.

 ## Plugins
 ### Plugins under GitHub Pages